jzuhone/pyxsim/doc/source/event_lists.rst

   :mod:`~numpy.random` is the default.
 Use this if you have a reason to generate the same set of random numbers, such as for a test.

-This is also the stage where foreground galactic absorption can be applied.
-See :ref:`absorb-models` for details on how to construct models for absorption.

 Assuming one then has a :class:`~pyxsim.photon_list.PhotonList` ``photons``, example invocations could look like this: